ATTPC/daqdoc/source/exp_setup.rst

 ..  image:: images/link_ecc.png

 Note that I've selected ``eth1`` for both ports and added two zeros to the buffer size.
 The rest of the settings are the defaults.
+The name of the link is not important, but it must be unique.

 For links between NARVAL components, use these settings: